 When the United States enslaved African Americans and killed or removed the Indians, it rationalized that these were simple folk who needed discipline and tutelage, or else bloodthirsty savages who resisted the blessings of civilization.
 When, a little later, the nation marched westward in pursuit of manifest destiny, it justified taking over the rich lands of California and the Southwest on the ground that the indolent Mexicans living on them did not deserve their good fortune.
 Before interning the Japanese during World War II, propagandists depicted the group as sneaky, suspicious, and despotic.
-So

 It is possible that the connection between general hate speech and instances of mass oppression may not be merely statistical and contingent, but conceptual and necessary.
 Concerted action requires an intelligible intention or rationale capable of being understood by others.
 One cannot mistreat another group without first articulating a reason why one is doing it-otherwise, no one but a sadist would join in.
-22

 Without a softening-up period, early steps toward genocide, such as removing Jews to a ghetto, would strike others as gratuitous and command little support.
 Discriminatory action of any kind presupposes a group that labors under a stigma of some kind.
 The prime mechanism for the creation of such stigma is hate speech.
 Without it, genocide, imperialism, Indian removal, and Jim Crow could gain little purchase.
-The stripe of the creation of such stigma is hate speech.